awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-httpclients.md

 **Example main\.go – Trace downstream HTTP call with ctxhttp library**

-Below example provides tracing outgoing http call with ctxhttp library using `xray.Client`. `ctx` can be passed from upstream call.
+The following example instruments the outgoing HTTP call with the ctxhttp library using `xray.Client`. `ctx` can be passed from the upstream call.
+This ensures that the existing segment context is used.
+For example, X-Ray does not allow a new segment to be created within a Lambda function, so the existing Lambda segment context should be used.

 ```
 resp, err := ctxhttp.Get(ctx, xray.Client(nil), url)